ci-compass/cicf/week7/README.md

 When we tried to insert a second 'Galaga' row, it was almost like we were trying to change the table to show my new high score instead of my old one.
-To do that, can use the UPDATE command.
+To do that, we can use the UPDATE command.
 ```
 UPDATE escott SET highscore=3000 WHERE game='Galaga';
 SELECT * from escott;